TerminusStudio/ezDB/README.md

 2. Query Database Tables without writing SQL using the Builder class.
 Each builder instance is basically an SQL statement that is executed using prepared statements.
 The builder class also supports querying relationships easily.

-3. Model is used to provide an ORM to work with databases.
+3. Model provides a basic ORM and is also capable of managing relationships.

 # License
 Copyright © 2020-2021 Terminus Studio

-Licensed under the MIT license, see LICENSE.md for details.
+Licensed under the MIT license, see [LICENSE.md](https://github.com/TerminusStudio/ezDB/blob/dev/License.md) for details.